Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

 ### Compute1

-- The compute node has two Network Interfaces: eth0 (used for management network) and eth1 is external.
+- The compute node has two Network Interfaces: eeth0 (used for management network),  eth1 (used for Data between Compute nodes) and eth2 which is external.

 ___